 The concept of alienation is central to any Marxist analysis of climate collapse.
 First, workers’ control over their labour-power (nature) is alienated by the owners of the means of production who dispossess peasants of their means of subsistence.
 Workers figure as no more than statistics in the capitalist books as part of the Price of Production.
 Second, capitalists, by depriving workers of their means of subsistence (nature), can make them work for longer than is necessary to earn a wage (necessary labour) to buy their means of subsistence (nature).

-All exploitation of nature requires the active agent of labour-power to be exploited.
+All exploitation of nature requires the active agent of labour-power.
 Thus, big oil and gas exploit nature by employing workers to extract and burn carbon.
 This alienation of the value they create separates workers from the product of their labour and makes them appear as the equals of capitalists as buyers and sellers of commodities.
 The exploitation and alienation of labour during the production process now appears as an equal exchange relationship in the market.

 The end of alienation therefore means the end of class society, specifically capitalist society.
 The capitalists insert themselves into a natural non-exploitative process to exploit nature for profit and create the Capitalocene.
 That is why Marx viewed capitalism as a historically limited form of exploitative society.
 The contradiction between nature and society would force workers, as part of nature, to revolt against its destruction and unite to overthrow capitalism.
 To end alienation workers must break with this exploitative social relation and restore the harmonious unity of nature and society!